fgadaleta/datascienceathome/_posts/2017-06-03-ethereum-how-the-internet-will-be.md

 ---

 In the aftermath of the explosion of cryptocurrency Ethereum (from $65 to $100, then $150 and higher), I feel the urge of sharing my thoughts and trying to make sense of what is happening.

-> **DISCLAIMER**
-> *Despite the amount of hours spent researching, programming and evaluating the blockchain world, this post is my personal opinion and should not be considered as a suggestion to buy/sell cryptocurrencies nor as a financial analysis.*
+> *Despite the amount of hours spent researching, programming and evaluating the blockchain world, this post is my personal opinion and should not be considered as a suggestion to buy/sell cryptocurrencies nor as a financial analysis*

 <img src="/img/img_posts/ethereum.png">